jbmilgrom/blogg/src/post/identity-state-time.md

 <script async src="//jsfiddle.net/jmilgrom/notc93Lv/embed/"></script>

-breaks down naturally into withdrawalAmount, representing the chosen amount to be withdrawn, and bankAccount, representing the user account underlying the session.
-The withdrawal amounts are incorporated by and read from withdrawalAmount.
-Withdrawals are incorporated by, and balance confirmations are read from, bankAccount.
-The current balance and the amount to potentially withdraw — the state of the program — are reflected directly by the state of bankAccount and withdrawalAmount — the state of its composite objects.
+breaks down naturally into `withdrawalAmount`, representing the chosen amount to be withdrawn, and `bankAccount`, representing the user account underlying the session.
+The withdrawal amounts are incorporated by and read from `withdrawalAmount`.
+Withdrawals are incorporated by, and balance confirmations are read from, `bankAccount`.
+The current balance and the amount to potentially withdraw — the state of the program — are reflected directly by the state of `bankAccount` and `withdrawalAmount` — the state of its composite objects.

 ### Time

 > If we wish to write programs that model this kind of natural decomposition in our world (as we see it from our viewpoint as a part of that world) with structures in our computer, we make computational objects that… must change with time. — SICP Section 3.5.5

 Objects are intuitive in large part because they are consistent with a familiar model for time.
 Objects change — as we discussed, the notion of an “object,” having parts that change without changing the identity of the whole, articulates this ability.
 The flip-side to change is time.
 Since objects change, _when_ an object is examined is vital to the examination, it goes without saying.
-The “having parts that can change without changing the identity of the whole” quality of bankAccount, for example, is implemented by withdraw.
+The “having parts that can change without changing the identity of the whole” quality of `bankAccount`, for example, is implemented by `withdraw`.

 ```ts
 class BankAccount {